-(p) As used in this rule, “gross energy” means the change in energy consumption that results directly from energy efficiency program-promoted actions taken by energy efficiency program participants regardless of the extent or nature of program influences on their actions.
+(p) “Gross energy savings” means the change in energy consumption that results directly from the implementation of an energy efficiency program or demand response program.

-(q) As used in this rule, “gross demand” means the change in demand that results directly from DSM program-promoted actions taken by DSM program participants regardless of the extent or nature of program influences on their actions.
+(q) “Gross demand savings” means the change in demand that results directly from demand response program or energy efficiency program actions taken by program participants regardless of the extent or nature of program influences on their actions.

-(r) As used in this rule, “EM&V” means the independent evaluation, measurement and verification of DSM programs.

-(s) “income effect” means the change in a customer’s energy use that is induced by a change in the amount of disposable income available to the customer.
+(r) “Income effect” means the short term and long term change in a customer’s energy use that is induced by a change in the amount of disposable income available to the customer.

-(t) “integrated resource plan”, or “IRP” means a utility’s document submitted to the commission in order to meet the requirement of 170 IAC 4-7. “load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.
+(s) “Integrated resource plan”, or “IRP” means a utility’s document submitted to the commission in order to meet the requirements of 170 IAC 4-7.

+(t) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.

-(v) “load retention” means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or self-generation, to remain as customers.
+(u) “Load retention” means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or customer owned generation, to remain as customers.

-(w) “load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.

-(x) “lost revenue” means the revenue lost, if any, less the variable operating and maintenance costs saved as a result of a DSM program.(y) “market effects” means the indirect influence of DSM programs that result in energy and demand savings from program operations that have not been captured during a DSM program’s EM&V activities.
+(v) “Lost revenue” means the revenue lost, if any, less the variable operating and maintenance costs saved as a result of an energy efficiency program or demand response program.

-(z) “NARUC Uniform System of Accounts” means the rules and regulations governing the classification of accounts for Class C-D private electric utilities and Class A-B-C-D municipal electric utilities, as developed by the National Association of Regulatory Utility Commissioners and adopted by the commission for Indiana electric utilities under 170 IAC 4-2-2.
+(w) “Market effects” means the indirect influence of an energy efficiency program or demand response program that results in energy and demand savings that have not been captured in EM&V activities.

-(aa) “net energy” means the portion of gross energy that is attributable to the energy efficiency program, including free ridership and spillover.
+(x) “Net demand savings” means the portion of gross demand savings that is attributable to a demand response program or energy efficiency program, including free ridership and spillover.

-(bb) “net demand” means the portion of gross demand that is attributable to the DSM program, including free ridership and spillover.
+(y) “Net energy savings” means the portion of gross energy savings that is attributable to an energy efficiency program or demand response program, including free ridership and spillover.

-(cc) “participant” means a utility customer participating in a utility-sponsored DSM program.
+(z) “Program costs” means the direct and indirect costs of an energy efficiency program or demand response program, including, but not limited to, costs associated with EM&V, lost revenues, and financial incentives.

+(aa) “Participant cost test” means a cost-effectiveness test that measures the difference between the cost incurred by a program participant and the direct economic benefit received by a program participant.

-(dd) “participation level” means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the demand-side program expressed as a percentage or a fraction.
+(bb) “Participation level” means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the program expressed as a percentage or a fraction.

-(ee) “penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.
+(cc) “Penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.

-(ff) “persistence” means the DSM measure’s effectiveness over time.
-The effectiveness of a DSM measure is represented as the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the measure’s installation or implementation.
-The measure of effectiveness is a function of the following two (2) factors:
+(dd) “Persistence” means the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the measure’s installation or implementation.
+Persistence is a function of the following two (2) factors:

 (1) Equipment degradation.

 (2) Consumer behavior.

+(ee) “Program Participant” means a utility customer participating in a utility-sponsored energy efficiency or demand response program.

+(ff) “Ratepayer impact measure test” or “RIM test” is the change in revenue requirement, expressed on a per unit of sale, from the implementation of an energy efficiency program or demand response program.

-(gg) “rebound effect” means a specific effect where a customer responds to a lower relative cost of electric service by purchasing more electricity in the same end-use where the demand-side program is concentrated.
+(gg) “Rebound effect” means a specific effect where a customer responds to a lower relative cost of electric service by purchasing more electricity in the same end-use where an energy efficiency program is concentrated.

-(hh) “resource” means a facility, project, contract, or other mechanism used by a utility to provide electric energy service to the customer.
+(hh) “Resource” means a facility, project, contract, or other mechanism used by a utility to assist in providing electric energy service to the customer.